deathworlders/online/content/books/deathworlders/chapter-74-ride-to-hell.md

 “Do you have a plan, big guy?
 Or are you just gonna play it by ear?”

-“*Shoo\-*ster invite me to his apartment!
+“*Shoo*-ster invite me to his apartment!
 He wants to show me New York *properly,* he say.”
 Vemik hooted happily.
 He’d been in touch with the funny-dressing librarian ever since his first visit, and was looking forward to seeing him again.
 “Will be busy all week!”

 “Ayup,” Heff grunted.
 “We got security arranged for that.
 Just a QRF that’ll be following y’all around the city, nothing too obtrusive.”